 Prudentialism; therapeia; pleasure and pain; memory and anticipation; grief; ataraxia; self-knowledge; vice; weakness of will; mental conflict; indomitable emotions; habit; metaphor; alienation; imaginative self-identification; madness and mental illness; suicide; death; conviction and psychagogue; self-deception; intuition; empathy.

 My research broadly centres on the aspects of ancient moral psychology which underlie prudentialism, and the strategies which ancient thinkers and schools recommend for conceiving of and concerning oneself with one’s own good.
 This starts by asking questions about the nature of prudential self-concern as it is found in Plato, Aristotle, and the Hellenistic schools, including its scope: do they concern themselves with (and urge others to concern themselves with) their future selves, or the good of their lives as a whole, or their posthumous good, or recollected goods of the past?
 How does this explain the specific strategies and therapies they recommend their followers adopt in order to bring about the right kind of self-interest, and then pursue that interest?

 Within this area, I am especially interested in attitudes to memory, anticipation, pleasure, and pain.

-I have two articles which have appeared recently, and three chapters forthcoming: ‘The Jellyfish’s Pleasures in Philebus 20b-21d’ appears in Phronesis 64.3; ‘Cicero Reading the Cyrenaics on the Anticipation of Future Harms’ appears in Epoché: A Journal for the History of Philosophy 23:2 (Spring 2019).
+I have three articles which have appeared recently, and two chapters forthcoming: ‘The Jellyfish’s Pleasures in Philebus 20b-21d’ appears in Phronesis 64.3; ‘Cicero Reading the Cyrenaics on the Anticipation of Future Harms’ appears in Epoché: A Journal for the History of Philosophy 23:2 (Spring 2019); ‘Women Philosophers in Antiquity and the Reshaping of Philosophy’ appears in Women’s Perspectives on Ancient and Medieval Philosophy, ed.
+I. Chouinard, Z. McConaughey, R. Noël and A. M. Ramos (Springer).
 Meanwhile, ‘Jars, Sieves and Souls: The Myth of the Water Carriers in Gorgias 492-3’ is forthcoming in Plato’s Pleasures: New Perspectives, ed.
-J. Aufderheide and M. Erginel (OUP), ‘Women Philosophers in Antiquity and the Reshaping of Philosophy’ is forthcoming in Women’s Perspectives on Ancient and Medieval Philosophy, ed.
-I. Chouinard, Z. McConaughey, R. Noël and A. M. Ramos (Springer), and ‘Modelling the Memory and Anticipation of Pleasure: A Response to Warren’ with Margaret R. Hampson is forthcomung in Psychology and Value in Plato, Aristotle, and Hellenistic Philosophy, ed.
+J. Aufderheide and M. Erginel (OUP), and ‘Modelling the Memory and Anticipation of Pleasure: A Response to Warren’ with Margaret R. Hampson is forthcoming in Psychology and Value in Plato, Aristotle, and Hellenistic Philosophy, ed.
 M. R. Hampson and F. Leigh (OUP).